3D Optimization for AI Inference Scaling: Balancing Accuracy, Cost, and Latency: Discussion

 \subsection{Efficiency through Scaling with Parallelism}

 The results demonstrate that additional compute allocation can compensate the performance for the smaller size.
 When parallelism is available, smaller models can achieve comparable or even superior accuracy to larger architectures with a lower cost and latency.
-For example, GPT-5~Nano and Nemotron~9B both matched the performance of their larger counterparts while operating under significantly lower latency and cost.
-These findings suggest that inference scaling offers a practical path toward the compute efficiency, especially in resource-constrained environments.
+For example, GPT-5~Nano with 56 inference paths showed ACC of 0.99 (\$0.05, 30.1s), which is greater than GPT-5 with 24 inference paths that achieved ACC of 0.98 (\$0.52, 64.5s) under the knee-point selection criterion in Scenario 3.
+This result suggests that inference scaling offers an efficient path for small models, especially when parallel inference is available.